junesirius/junesirius.github.io/_posts/Supernatural/2025-05-02-SPN-Cockles-straddlegate.md

 They let the breath out, shallow and shaky.

-Misha puts his hands on the chair back briefly, trying to straightening his upper body slightly, making the angle more comfortable.
+Misha puts his hands on the chair's back briefly, trying to straightening his upper body slightly, making the angle more comfortable.
 After all, the chair is a little cramped.
 His hips are in a strained position, especially where the metal implants are.

 "Careful, you're 50 now."
-Jensen uses his hands to support him, adjusting the position with him.
+Jensen uses his hands to support him, adjusting the position with him, sliding down on the chair slightly.

 Misha gives him a glare, "Why, people stop having sex at 50?"